Ethan-t-n/enigma/README.md

 Ruby Conventions - 3 Meets Expectations.
 I think I have the appropriate syntax as well as good spacing and line length.

 Test Driven Development - 2 Below Expectations.
 There were a lot of times I was on a mini "writtings tests roll" and completely forgot to commit; However, all tests are passing so far (I would write maybe 2-3 tests before I remember).
-My coverage is at 98%.
+My coverage was at 98% until I deleted what I thought was unnecessary last minute without checking my spec helper.

 Version Control - 4 Above Expectations.
 I have more than 40 commits as well as more than 4 pull requests.